kikugo/visual-menu-ai/README.md

 ### Expected Results

 -   **Gemini Test**: Should show "✅ All Gemini tests passed!"
-    -   *Tests*: Basic text generation, menu extraction from text, and menu extraction from an image (if `example.jpeg` or similar is present).
+    -   *Tests*: Basic text generation, menu extraction from text, and menu extraction from an image (if `example.jpeg` or similar is present in examples folder).
 -   **Replicate Test**: Should show "✅ All Replicate tests passed!"
     -   *Tests*: API connectivity and generation of several test images.
-Generated images are saved in the `examples` folder for you to review.
+Generated images are saved in the `tests` folder for you to review.

 If any tests fail, double-check your API keys in the `.env` file and your internet connection.